-The preponderance of outcomes data support the use of statins as the primary agents for LDL-C-reduction therapy.
+The preponderance of outcomes data supports the use of statins as the primary agents for LDL-C-reduction therapy and for primary and secondary prevention of coronary heart disease (CHD).
 Other agents, however, have a role in the treatment of patients who require combination therapy or who are unable to tolerate the statins.

 The bile acid sequestrant, cholestyramine, has been shown to reduce major coronary events and CHD deaths.
 The bile acid sequestrants are effective in lowering LDL-C and raising HDL-C; they do not lower TG levels.
 They can be used in combination with statins.
 Patients generally have poor compliance to bile acid sequestrants because of the side effect profile.
 Colesevelam (WelChol) provides an alternative to cholestyramine and colestipol with a potential lower incidence of GI effects.
-In patients with type 2 diabetes mellitus, colesevelam (WelChol) only provides modest HbA1c reductions (-0.5 percent) and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.
+Colesevelam (Welchol) has also been studied in pediatrics ages 10 to 17 years of age with heterozygous familial hypercholesterolemia.
+In patients with type 2 diabetes mellitus, colesevelam (Welchol) only provides modest HbA1c reductions (-0.5 percent) and can provide an option in patients who are almost at HbA1c goal who also require lipid lowering.